peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public float ToSingle();

-Converts this value to a 32-bit floating-point number.
+Converts this value to a 32-bit binary floating-point number.
 The half-even rounding mode is used.

 <b>Return Value:</b>

-The closest 32-bit floating-point number to this value.
+The closest 32-bit binary floating-point number to this value.
 The return value can be positive infinity or negative infinity if this value exceeds the range of a 32-bit floating point number.

 ### ToString